 Index funds follow a passive investment strategy, in that they attempt to match the performance of a benchmark index.
 Vanguard’s Small-Cap Value Index Fund (VISVX) is an example of a small-cap value index fund.
 This fund uses the Spliced Small Cap Value Index as its benchmark and invests in more than 850 small-cap domestic value companies along with a smaller share of U.S. Treasuries.

 Exchange-traded funds or ETFs are mutual funds that trade on an exchange like a stock.
-ETFs can be actively or passively managed, potentially offering increased tax efficiency and lower costs than index or traditional mutual funds.
-Vanguard’s Small-Cap Value ETF (VBR), for instance, has an expense ratio of just 0.06%.
+ETFs can abide by either active or passive management.
+This potentially offers extra tax efficiency and lower costs than index or traditional mutual funds.
+Vanguard’s Small-Cap Value ETF (VBR), for instance, has an expense ratio of just 0.07% as of April 2020.

 How to Invest in Small-Cap Value Funds

-You can purchase shares of small-cap value mutual funds, index funds and ETFs through an online brokerage or in a tax-advantaged retirement account.
+You can purchase shares of small-cap value mutual funds, index funds and ETFs through an online brokerage.
+If you’re saving for retirement, you can also invest in them through a tax-advantaged retirement account.
 When choosing which funds to invest in, the most important considerations include: